AIRSHOW GUIDE: LIMA

 AIRSHOW GUIDE: LIMA

     Langkawi has a small international airport served from destinations around southeast Asia, and even some further afield.
-Many spectators must fly via Kuala Lumpur, where regular short shuttles to Langkawi are run by Malaysian Airlines, with a flight time of less than an hour.
+Most spectators must fly via Kuala Lumpur, which is connected to Langkawi via Malaysian Airlines several times per day.
+The flight time is less than an hour.

-    As public transport is virtually non-existent on Langkawi, renting a car is an easy option – and can be done surprisingly cheaply, even during airshow week.
+    As public transport is virtually non-existent on Langkawi, hiring a car is essential – and can be done surprisingly cheaply, even during airshow week.
 There are a number of low-cost car hire companies based out of the main airport terminal, although pre-booking is strongly recommended during this period.

     Parking is available at MIEC, and we used it without major incident during the trade days.
 Traffic on the trade days is smooth and trouble-free, even on the roads into and out of MIEC.

-    Parking in RWL’s main car parks, meanwhile, is easy, although some queues may develop after the maritime displays complete.
+    Parking in RWL’s main car parks, meanwhile, is easy on any day, although departing traffic was a little slow after the display ended.

-    The airshow run half-hourly free shuttlebuses between MIEC and RWL, and also advertise buses between MIEC and a number of towns and resorts.
+    The airshow runs half-hourly free shuttle buses between MIEC and RWL, and also advertise buses between MIEC and a number of towns and resorts.
 Even after four days at the show, however, the reviewer was unable to find where or when these buses operated, and so cannot recommend reliance upon this service.

     Langkawi is busier during LIMA than at any other time, so book hotels well in advance and expect prices to be higher than usual.
 However, as a resort island, there is sufficient choice that there remains affordable options for most tastes and budgets.
 Your reviewer stayed at the Sunset Valley Holiday Houses in rural Langkawi, a pleasant 20-30 minute drive to MIEC.